CallumWalterWhite/CallumWalterWhite/README.md

 ### Hi there 👋

+- 🔭 I’m currently working at MHR as a Tech Lead
+- ⚡ I'm a Microsoft Fan boy...
+Azure with .Net
+- 🌱 I’m currently working on a multi-social media integrator

 <!--
 **CallumWalterWhite/CallumWalterWhite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.